Forms and ApplicationsDrinking Water Section standard forms and applications:

 All Community and Non Transient Non Community water systems must provide a notice of lead tap water results to the occupants of the residence or facility in which the samples were collected.
 This notice must be delivered to the consumer as soon as possible but no later than 30 days after the system learns of the tap water results.
 Within three months following the end of the monitoring period, the system will also be required to certify to the state, delivery of these results.
 Click on the following link for an approved certification template:

 - Certification of Lead Tap Sampling Results

 - Consumer Notice of Tap Water Results – CWS

 - Consumer Notice of Tap Water Results – NTNC

 Department of Education School Water System Project Evaluation Form

 This form should be submitted to the Department of Education along with a copy to the Department of Public Health – Drinking Water Section (DWS).
 The purpose of this form is intended to evaluate whether or not additional information regarding the water supply system at the school must be submitted to DWS for review prior to construction of any school renovations or increases in occupant capacity.

-Certification of Completed Water or Treatment Works Construction/Installation This certification letter must be completed and signed by the Public Water System’s administrative official, his or her designated representative, or certified operator and submitted to the Drinking Water Section (DWS) after construction or installation of a DWS approved water or treatment works project is completed.
+This certification letter must be completed and signed by the Public Water System’s administrative official, his or her designated representative, or certified operator and submitted to the Drinking Water Section (DWS) after construction or installation of a DWS approved water or treatment works project is completed.

 Water Supply Plan Updates